South Derbyshire: History

 The new district was named South Derbyshire, reflecting its position within the wider county.

+Under current local government restructuring plans it is planned that the district will be abolished in 2028, with its area forming part of a new Derbyshire South unitary authority.

 Governance

 South Derbyshire District Council provides district-level services.
 County-level services are provided by Derbyshire County Council.
 Much of the borough is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under Labour majority control since the 2023 election.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: